AAlab1819/LeonChrisdion-01082170013/03-Complexity/README.md

 # B.Vanya and Lanterns
 [[**problem**]](http://codeforces.com/problemset/problem/492/B) [[**answer**]](http://codeforces.com/problemset/submission/492/43040273)

-In this problem we need to find the  miniumum radius of the lantern light to light the whole street
+In this problem we need to find the  miniumum radius of the lantern light to light the whole street, to solve this problem we need to sort the lantern.